 - Avoid using acronyms to describe your activities.

-We want to know about the accomplishments for which you’ve received recognition.
-In your application, you may list up to five awards or honors and describe the basis upon which you were selected.
+We want to know about the accomplishments for which you’ve received recognition (congratulations!).
+In your application, you may list up to five awards or honors and describe the bases upon which you were selected.
 These may include academic, civic, or professional activities.